serendipitylxd/Estimation-of-berthing-angle/lxd_berthing_angle/data/lidar_0_360/readme.txt

 "0lidar1.pcd" : point cloud data obtained by lidar1 when heading is 0
 "0lidar2.pcd" : point cloud data obtained by lidar2 when heading is 0

-Because all point cloud data files are large, more point cloud data need to be downloaded by Google Drive
+Because all point cloud data files are large, more point cloud data need to download the compressed package, decompression after use